viamrobotics/docs/docs/services/motion.md

 The “Move” endpoint is the primary way to move multiple components, or to move any object to any other location.
 Given a destination pose and a component to move to that destination, the motion service will construct a full kinematic chain from goal to destination including all movable components in between, and will solve that chain to place the goal at the destination while meeting specified constraints.
 It will then execute that movement to move the actual robot, and return whether or not this process succeeded.

+{{% alert title="Note" color="note" %}}
-Note: The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles and interaction spaces as documented below.
+The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles and interaction spaces as documented below.
 This may result in motions which appear unintuitive.
 To apply motion constraints, see the [`extra` parameter](#extra_anchor).
+{{% /alert %}}

 #### Parameters

-The parameters are as follows, in detail:

 **`component_name`**: This is the name of the piece of the robot which should arrive at the destination.
 Note that this is solved such that the distal end of the component arrives at the destination.
 For example, if a robotic arm is specified, the piece that will arrive at the destination is the end effector mount point, not the base of the arm where it is mounted.

-**`destination`**: A `PoseInFrame` describing where the component_name should end up.
-This can be any pose, from the perspective of any component whose location is known in the robot’s FrameSystem (i.e. it has a `frame` attribute in the Viam config).
+**`destination`**: A `PoseInFrame` describing where the `component_name` should end up.
+This can be any pose, from the perspective of any component whose location is known in the robot’s FrameSystem (i.e., it has a `frame` attribute in the Viam config).
 Note that the Pose specified is relative to the distal end of the frame being specified.
 This means that if the `_destination`_ and `_component_name`_ are the same frame.
 For example an arm (or a gripper attached to one), then a pose of {X: 10, Y: 0, Z: 0} will move that arm’s end effector or gripper by 10 mm in the local X direction.

 **`world_state`**: This data structure specifies various information about the world around the robot which is used to augment the motion solving process.
 There are three pieces of world_state: obstacles, interaction spaces, and transforms.
 Each will be discussed in detail:
 * **Obstacles**: These are geometries located at a pose relative to some frame.
 When solving a motion plan with movable frames that contain inherent geometries, the solved path will be constrained such that at no point will any of those inherent geometries intersect with the specified obstacles.
 There are three important things to know about obstacles:
     * Obstacles will only be avoided by objects with which they are not in collision at the starting position.
 If a motion is begun and an obstacle specified such that it is in a location where it intersects with a component in the kinematic chain, collisions between that obstacle and that particular piece of the kinematic chain will not be checked.
     * Obstacles whose parents (or grand… parent) may move as part of a solve request, will be assumed to move along with their parent while solving.
 This will ensure that obstacles that are temporarily attached to moving components do not cause collisions during the movement.
-    * Unlike the `destination` and `component_name` fields, where poses are relative to the most distal piece of a specified frame (i.e. an arm frame will be solved for the pose of its end effector), geometries are interpreted as being “part of” their frame, rather than “at the end of” the frame.
+    * Unlike the `destination` and `component_name` fields, where poses are relative to the most distal piece of a specified frame (i.e., an arm frame will be solved for the pose of its end effector), geometries are interpreted as being “part of” their frame, rather than “at the end of” the frame.
 Thus, their poses are relative to the _origin_ of the specified frame.
 A geometry given in the frame of the arm with a pose of {X: 0, Y: 0, Z: -10} will be interpreted as being 10mm underneath the base of the arm, not 10mm underneath the end effector.
 * **Interaction spaces**: These are geometries which are effectively the inverse of obstacles- they specify where the inherent geometries of a kinematics chain *may* exist, and disallow them from exiting that geometry.
 Interaction spaces should fully envelop the geometries of any movable component with geometries.
 If any movable geometry is outside the given interaction space at the start of the motion, the movement will fail as the constraint will have been violated.
 * **Transforms**: These are a list of _PoseInFrame_ messages that specify arbitrary other transformations that will be ephemerally added to the frame system at solve time.
-The _destination_ may be one of these, but at present the _component_name_ may not be.
+The _`destination`_ may be one of these, but at present the _`component_name`_ may not be.

 <a id="extra_anchor" />**`extra`**: This data structure is a generic struct, containing maps of strings to any data structure.
 This is used to pass in additional parameters not supported as first-class parameters in the API.
 This enables things like the tweaking of individual parameters used by the algorithm, if the user wishes to have something other than the default.

-## Examples
+#### Examples

 The following code uses the [Viam Python SDK](https://python.viam.dev/) to move an arm to a point in front of a camera and approach that point from a particular direction: